GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/vm-performance.md

 ### Description

-This runbook is designed to assist you in investigating and understanding the underlying reasons behind the performance issues of your GCE Virtual Machines (VMs) within Google Cloud Platform.
+This runbook is designed to assist you in investigating and understanding the underlying reasons behind the performance issues of your Google Compute Engine VMs within Google Cloud Platform.

   Key Investigation Areas: